Kanasjnr/Token-Based-Membership-System/README.md

 ## Contact

-For any questions or support, please contact us at support@eventhub.io or join our community Discord server.
+For any questions or support, please contact us at nasihudeen04@gmail.com or soliumuhammed953@gmail.com .

 ---